-Arizona Office on Aging assistance programs.
+Arizona Office on Aging assistance programs for seniors or disabled.

 Your local Arizona Office of Aging office will direct you to a counselor for advice.
 They will help you with offering information and questions on Medicare Part D prescription drug coverage, Long term health care insurance information, Medicaid (AHCCCS) eligibility, benefits and claim filing, Medicare costs and deductibles and enrollment process, and medical billing fraud, scams and abuse.
+There is also information on free community clinics for healthcare in Arizona.

 Senior Telephone Discount Programs are offered by Century Link and other providers for elderly customers who are 60 years of age & older.
 They include the CenturyLink (Qwest) Telephone Assistance Program for the Medically Needy, Senior Telephone Discount Program, and Lifeline.